Tonyfu09/2023-24_OSWE_Note/README.md

 ## Cross Site Scripting (XSS), A03:2021-Injection
-XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
+XSS attacks occur when an adversary uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.

 ### 1. DOM-based XSS <br>
 The Document Object Model (DOM) is structured as a tree of objects, typically manipulated using JavaScript to render HTML in a browser.
 If an adversary can controler the attribute value and execute through JavaScript function, a DOM-based XSS (Cross-Site Scripting) vulnerability could allow them to control DOM elements.
 Document Object Model tree is illustrate on w3schools as below,  <br>